ConnorMattson/Trace-File-Viewer/README.md

 # Trace File Viewer

-Our network lab hosts the Auckland Satellite Simulator (http://sde.blogs.auckland.ac.nz/).
-We use it to simulate Internet traffic to small Pacific islands that are connected to the rest of the world via a satellite link.
+The University of Auckland Computer Sciencenetwork lab hosts the Auckland Satellite Simulator (http://sde.blogs.auckland.ac.nz/).
+It is used to simulate Internet traffic to small Pacific islands that are connected to the rest of the world via a satellite link.

 To do this, the simulator has a number of machines (“source hosts”) on the “world side” of the simulated satellite link that transmit data in the form of small